-A prominent research carried out by SMILES (Supporting the Modification of Lifestyle in Lowered Emotional States), aimed at comparing the impact of social intervention versus dietary intervention in improving symptoms of anxiety and depression.
+Prominent research carried out by SMILES (Supporting the Modification of Lifestyle in the Lowered Emotional States), aimed at comparing the impact of social intervention versus dietary intervention in improving symptoms of anxiety and depression.
 The SMILES trial found that a third of the people who received dietary support exhibited significantly higher signs of relief in their depressive symptoms as compared to the 8% of people who received social support.

 These studies may be the stepping stone that will advance nutritional psychiatry as the future of mental health.
 Of course, even though the connection between food and mood is quite clear, it is also imperative to note that merely changing your diet is not a reliable method of curing depression.
 However, combined with conventional treatment methods, it can be of great benefit if appropriately applied.

 Experts are increasingly starting to believe in the significance of nutrition for brain health and cognitive performance.
 One of the major causes of developing mood disorders is chemical imbalances in the brain.
 These chemical imbalances are influenced by a number of factors.
-And, yes, diet can also affect the production of chemicals or hormones in our body.
+And, yes, diet can also affect the production of chemicals or hormones in our bodies.

 An interesting fact to keep in mind is that our digestive system is also called the Enteric Nervous System (ENS) or ‘the second brain,’ which explains the ‘gut feeling’ that you sometimes get and the butterflies that accompany stressful situations.
 Although the ENS can function independently, it does send and receive signals from the Central Nervous System (CNS), which clearly points towards the connection between the gut and the brain.

 Accordingly, the food that you eat affects your digestive system, and the effect it has on your gut can be transmitted to the CNS through the ENS.
-People who suffer from gastrointestinal issues are likely to experience an alteration in mood when their symptoms flare, stimulating the ENS.
+People who suffer from gastrointestinal issues are likely to experience an alteration in the mood when their symptoms flare, stimulating the ENS.
 This can prompt the ENS to communicate with the brain inside your head, and as a result, you can experience a shift in your mood.

 Almost 90% of serotonin is produced in the stomach by gut bacteria.
 Serotonin is the ‘hormone of happiness’ along with dopamine, oxytocin, and endorphins.
-Some of the foods that we eat can impact the amount of and rate at which the gut bacteria produces these chemicals.
+Some of the foods that we eat can impact the amount of and rate at which the gut bacteria produce these chemicals.
 A sufficient amount of serotonin and dopamine produced in the gut translates to a happier mood.
 On the other hand, if we consume foods that influence gut bacteria to produce less of these ‘happy chemicals,’ our mood takes a nosedive, leading to sad and depressing feelings.

 Having established the relationship between food and mood and the gut and brain connection, it seems that nutritional psychiatry can indeed prove to be beneficial in the treatment of mood disorders and depression.
 Here is a list of nutrients and foods that can cause mood swings: